Changissnz/why_western_minimalism/README.md

 super-structure.
 And then... from symbol of concentrated effort to a normalization of correlating certain classes and professions as exclusive members of that super-structure... where is the love, they asketh... as they stay perched, the angelic beings, watching over the rest of the world spatially beneath them.
-How can one muster the pride to see and speak nothing but marvels about some vertically-integrated thing, when any one can swear (and turn out right) they will run out of spirit in the middle of their boasting one of these days?
+How can one muster the pride to see and speak nothing but marvels about some vertically-integrated thing, when any other one can swear (and turn out right) they will run out of spirit in the middle of their boasting one of these days?